dotnet/docs-maui/docs/user-interface/controls/map.md

     }
 };

-// add the polygon to the map's MapElements collection map.MapElements.Add(polygon);
+// Add the polygon to the map's MapElements collection map.MapElements.Add(polygon);
 ```